JustDoom/8ChocChip/README.md

 Or you can normally launch the executable to open the UI and manage it from there.

 Some basic ROMS can be found [here](https://github.com/ericgrandt/chip8-emulator/tree/master/roms).

+For a proper test suite you can check out https://github.com/Timendus/chip8-test-suite

 ## Building